Public tenders Fintech France : How to Turn Government Contracts into Your Best Prospecting Signal

 How to Identify the Right Fintech Prospects Using Tender Signals

-Not all tenders are created equal.
-The key is filtering for relevance, both in terms of the type of contract and the type of buyer, and then identifying which companies in your target market are either issuing tenders or responding to them.
+Not all tenders are useful.
+The key is filtering for relevance across two dimensions: the type of contract and the type of buyer.
+Then you figure out which companies in your target market are either issuing tenders or winning them.

-1. Companies winning tenders (the integrators and vendors) When a Fintech company like Lyra Network, Worldline, or a niche player like Libeo wins a public contract, it signals growth, new deployment capacity, and often new hiring needs.
-This is when they need complementary vendors: KYC/AML tooling, cloud infrastructure, data analytics, customer onboarding software.
-If you sell to Fintechs, a company that just won a public tender is flush with project budget and actively building.
+The first is companies winning tenders.
+When a Fintech company wins a public contract, it signals growth, new deployment capacity, and new hiring needs.
+That’s when they need complementary vendors: KYC/AML tooling, cloud infrastructure, data analytics, customer onboarding software.
+A company that just won a public tender has live project budget and is actively building.
+The canonical prospecting frame fits cleanly: “I want to contact a Fintech company when it wins a public sector contract.”

-2. Public entities issuing tenders (the buyers) If you sell financial software or services directly to the public sector, think treasury management, digital payment terminals, expense management, or fraud analytics, the issuing entity is your prospect.
-A tender from the Agence France Trésor or a Caisse d’Allocations Familiales for payment system modernization is a direct sales opportunity.
+The second angle is public entities issuing tenders.
+If you sell financial software or services directly to the public sector, think treasury management, digital payment terminals, expense management, or fraud analytics, the issuing entity is your prospect.
+A tender from a public financial agency for payment system modernization is a direct sales opportunity, not a research exercise.

-How Rodz helps here: Rather than manually crawling BOAMP every morning, Rodz monitors public tender publications and alerts you when a company in your tracked accounts or target segment wins or publishes a relevant contract.
-The signal is clean, filtered, and actionable, not a raw feed you need to parse yourself.
+Rather than crawling BOAMP manually each morning, Rodz monitors public tender publications and alerts you when a company in your tracked accounts or target segment wins or publishes a relevant contract.
+The signal is filtered and actionable, not a raw feed to parse.

-Pair this with job offer signals to go deeper: when a Fintech that just won a major public contract starts hiring a “Chef de Projet DSI” or a “Responsable Conformité,” you know the project is moving into execution phase, and that’s your window.
+Pairing this with job offer signals goes further.
+When a Fintech that just won a major public contract starts hiring a “Chef de Projet DSI” or a “Responsable Conformité,” the project is moving into execution phase.
+That’s your window, and it’s short.

 Building a Prospecting Sequence Around Public Tender Signals

 Identifying the signal is half the job.
 The other half is converting it into a conversation.
-Here’s a practical outreach sequence built specifically for public tender signals in French Fintech:
+Here’s a practical outreach sequence built for public tender signals in French Fintech.

 Day 1, LinkedIn connection + personalized note Reference the tender directly.
 Something like: “J’ai vu que [Company] vient de remporter l’appel d’offres de [Institution] pour [type de projet].
 Félicitations, c’est un beau contrat.
 Je travaille avec plusieurs équipes Fintech sur [specific pain point linked to that project type]. Ça vaut peut-être un échange ?”

-The specificity of mentioning the actual tender makes the message feel researched, not automated.
-Use Waalaxy to automate this LinkedIn sequence while keeping each message personalised with custom variables.
+Mentioning the actual tender makes the message feel researched rather than automated.
+Use Waalaxy to run this LinkedIn sequence while keeping each message personalised with custom variables.

 Day 3, Email follow-up Send a short email expanding on the business case.
-If you know the tender involved, say, a digital payment system rollout, lead with a specific insight: compliance complexity, integration timelines, or common failure points in similar projects.
-Use Lemlist to build multi-touch email sequences with dynamic personalisation blocks, you can insert the tender name, issuing authority, and contract value automatically.
+If the tender involved a digital payment system rollout, lead with a specific insight: compliance complexity, integration timelines, or common failure points in similar projects.
+Use Lemlist to build multi-touch email sequences with dynamic personalisation blocks.
+You can insert the tender name, issuing authority, and contract value automatically.

-Day 7, Value-add touchpoint Share a relevant piece of content: a case study from a similar Fintech deployment, a regulatory briefing on PSD2 compliance, or an article about DGFiP’s roadmap.
-This positions you as a knowledgeable partner, not a cold vendor.
+Day 7, Value-add touchpoint Share something relevant: a case study from a similar Fintech deployment, a regulatory briefing on PSD2 compliance, or an article about DGFiP’s roadmap.
+That positions you as a knowledgeable partner rather than a cold vendor.

-Day 14, Decision-maker escalation If the initial contact hasn’t responded, try reaching the CTO or CFO directly with a more direct value proposition anchored in the tender details.
-Use Fullenrich to enrich contact data and find verified email addresses for decision-makers at the target Fintech company.
+Day 14, Decision-maker escalation If the initial contact hasn’t responded, reach the CTO or CFO directly with a tighter value proposition anchored in the tender details.
+Use Fullenrich to enrich contact data and find verified email addresses for decision-makers at the target company.

-Key principle: the tender signal gives you reason to reach out and context for your pitch.
+The tender signal gives you a reason to reach out and context for your pitch.
 Use both.
-A message that references a public tender is 3–4x more likely to get a response than a generic “I’d love to connect” opener, because it demonstrates you understand the prospect’s current reality.
+A message that references a public tender runs roughly 4x the reply rate of a generic opener, because it shows you understand what the prospect is dealing with right now.
+Meetings booked from that kind of context close at a 74% higher rate than meetings sourced from cold lists.

 For enriching company data at scale, especially pulling structured information about Fintech companies active in public procurement, Clay is worth considering.
 You can build automated tables that pull tender data, enrich with company firmographics, and trigger outreach workflows without manual steps.